Design your own coat of arms

 The coat of arms has changed over time, and each element is an important symbol.
 In the four sections of the shield are the Royal emblems of England (three lions), Scotland (single lion) and Ireland (harp).
 On each side, the two supporters holding the coat of arms represent England (the lion) and Scotland (the unicorn).
 The special position of Wales as a Principality, represented by His Majesty King Charles III's eldest son the Prince of Wales, meant that it was not included in the Royal Arms.
 Instead the Prince of Wales has a separate coat of arms which includes the arms of Wales at its centre.
 The plants of the United Kingdom are also often included under the shield.
 If you look carefully, you should be able to spot the English rose, Scottish thistle, Welsh leek and Irish shamrock.

 There are two mottos on the royal coat of arms.
 The one surrounding the shield in the middle is written in Latin and means ‘Evil to him who evil thinks’.
 It represents the Order of the Garter, an ancient order of knights who are chosen by the reigning monarch.
 The second motto is written in French at the bottom of the coat of arms, it means ‘God and my right’.
 This is the motto of the monarch and is a reference to the idea that kings and queens have a divine (God given) right to rule.

 Designs for coats of arms included four main things:

 - A shield divided into sections.
 Each section would have an image in it that had something to do with the family the coat of arms was made for.

 - Above the shield was a helmet and a crest.
 A crest is a special object worn on top of a helmet to help identify who's wearing it.

-- Below the shield was a phrase, called a motto, about the person's beliefs.
+- Below the shield was a phrase written in Latin, called a motto, about the person's beliefs.

 Now it's your turn to create your own coat of arms.
 To help you get started, we've created a template that you can download, print off and fill in - just click on the link below.